-- 5.1.1.4 Unfired cartridges or shotshells contaminated with blood, body matter or other biological material shall be cleaned with a soft bristle brush and a disinfectant such as Terg-A-Zyme, Hibiclens, and/or ethanol. - 5.1.1.5 Unfired cartridges or shotshells may generally be cleaned with a cotton-tipped swab saturated with ethanol, acetone, and/or cartridge case cleaner. - 5.1.1.6 Mark all evidence cartridges and shotshells for identification. - 5.1.1.6.1 Do not mark on the head or rim or mark on possible extractor or chambering marks.
-Find an area devoid of markings.

-5.1.1.6.2 Mark with the item designation number (K number), the Laboratory case number, and the Forensic Scientist's initials.
+- 5.3.1.3.1 If the trace material is not to be retained, indicate as such in the case notes. - 5.3.1.4 Unfired cartridges or shotshells contaminated with blood, body matter or other biological material shall be cleaned with a soft bristle brush and a disinfectant such as Terg-A-Zyme, Hibiclens, and/or ethanol. - 5.3.1.5 Unfired cartridges or shotshells may generally be cleaned with a cotton-tipped swab saturated with ethanol, acetone, and/or cartridge case cleaner. - 5.3.1.6 Mark all evidence cartridges and shotshells for identification. - 5.3.1.6.1 Do not mark on the head or rim or mark on possible extractor or chambering marks.
+Find an area devoid of markings. - 5.3.1.6.2 Mark with the item designation number (K number), the Laboratory case number, and the Forensic Scientist's initials. - 5.3.1.6.3 If cartridges and shotshells are examined for manufacturing information only and not used for further testing, the evidence container may be properly marked in lieu of marking the items themselves.

-5.1.2 Physical Characteristics Examination
+5.3.2 Physical Characteristics Examination

-- 5.1.2.1 A Cartridge Case Worksheet shall be completed in FA for unfired cartridges if they are to be microscopically examined.
+- 5.3.2.1 A Cartridge Case Worksheet shall be completed in FA for unfired cartridges if they are to be microscopically examined.
 Cartridges of similar class characteristics may be grouped together on the same worksheet.
 Similar information as applicable for unfired shotshells shall be recorded on a Shotshell Worksheet.
 Cartridges/shotshells submitted with a firearm and without a specific request for microscopic examination may be included with the firearm on its worksheet.
-Each worksheet shall contain the item designation number (K number) assigned to the item by the Forensic Scientist. - 5.1.2.2 Features of unfired cartridges that shall be noted, if applicable, include:
+Each worksheet shall contain the item designation number (K number) assigned to the item by the Forensic Scientist. - 5.3.2.2 Features of unfired cartridges that shall be noted, if applicable, include:

-5.1.2.2.1 Design characteristics of unfired cartridges or shotshells:
+5.3.2.2.1 Design characteristics of unfired cartridges or shotshells:

 - Manufacturer

 - Caliber/Gauge

 - Headstamp

 - Ignition system (centerfire or rimfire)

 - Composition of the case, primer, and/or hull

 - Hull markings (load information)

 - Cannelure type and location

 - Primer sealant color

-- Shape, description, and/or weight of the bullet loaded in the cartridge